 This process is carried out in all organizations, big or small.
 We can also refer to it as Manpower Requirement Process.

-It serves as a bridge between firms Human Resource Management (HRM) and their strategic plan.
+It serves as a bridge between the firm’s Human Resource Management (HRM) and its strategic plan.

 The process is time-consuming.
 As it covers the addition/elimination of the job positions.
 Thus, managers need to conduct an in-depth analysis to estimate manpower requirements.